ai-dock/base-image/README.md

 ## Run in the Cloud

 This image should be compatible with any GPU cloud platform.
 You simply need to pass environment variables at runtime.

+>[!NOTE]
-Please raise an issue on this repository if your provider cannot run the image.
+>Please raise an issue on this repository if your provider cannot run the image.

 __Container Cloud__